uvarc/rc-website/content/userinfo/rivanna/software/containers.md

 **Example:**

 ```
-containerdir = ~/
+module load tensorflow/2.10.0.sif
-singularity run --nv $containerdir/tensorflow-2.1.0-py37.sif myscript.py
+singularity run --nv $CONTAINERDIR/tensorflow-2.10.0.sif myscript.py
 ```

 In the container build script, `python` was defined as the default command to be excuted and singularity passes the argument(s) after the image name, i.e. `myscript.py`, to the Python interpreter.
 So the above singularity command is equivalent to

 ```
-singularity exec --nv $containerdir/tensorflow-2.1.0-py37.sif python myscript.py
+singularity exec --nv $CONTAINERDIR/tensorflow-2.10.0.sif python myscript.py
 ```

-The `tensorflow-2.1.0-py37.sif` image was built to include CUDA and cuDNN libraries that are required by TensorFlow.
+This image was built to include CUDA and cuDNN libraries that are required by TensorFlow.
 Since these libraries are provided by the container, we do not need to load the CUDA/cuDNN libraries available on the host.

 # Running Images Interactively